 Four years after I left Citi (in late ‘06), I get a message on Facebook from my good buddy, Brian Huffman, VP in Training, about a meeting he was having with his Systems counterparts regarding enhancements he needed to a knowledgeware database (the “Source”).

 It was the complete, electronic encyclopedia that was used not only by CitiPhone, but by all back-office units & all branches across the country.

 It’s an essential tool used by employees to enable them to deliver exceptional service to all customers.

-Anyway, Brian was negotiating (arguing?) with the Systems people & apparently was getting a little frustrated with the lack of progress.
+Anyway, Brian was negotiating (arguing?) with the Systems people & apparently was getting quite frustrated with the lack of progress.

-(I always waves the customer flag in their faces when I asked for system enhancements or new functionality…right up to the breaking point!)
+(I always waved the customer flag in the Technology people’s faces when I asked for system enhancements or new functionality…right up to the breaking point!)

 He then writes that he turned to them & said, “You guys know damned well that if Mike LoRusso was here, he would never let you get away with that!”

 Make sure you have your personal principles & ethics & value system with you AT ALL TIMES…and that, regardless of the situation, company or consequences, you follow those feelings inside you.